-The Carolina Hurricanes have agreed a three-year deal to begin using Firstbeat, the leading provider of physiological analytics in sports.
+The Carolina Hurricanes have agreed to a three-year deal to begin using Firstbeat, the leading provider of physiological analytics in sports.

 The Hurricanes become the 17th NHL franchise to utilize Firstbeat Sports Monitor to help optimize player performance, reduce injury risk and fast-track player development.
 Built on over two decades of scientific research, Firstbeat Sports’ team solution uses insights derived from heart rate and heart rate variability (HRV) data to unlock the power of individualized training and recovery guidance.

 Firstbeat is used by over 50% of NHL teams.
 Director of Sports Performance Products, Veli-Pekka Kurunmäki, described his excitement at working with the Hurricanes:

 “We’re delighted to begin working with the Carolina Hurricanes.
 In professional sports, there is growing interest in internal load, recovery and sleep monitoring and we are proud to offer accurate, industry-leading insights into player physiology to meet those needs.
 We look forward to the Hurricanes using our technology to help them in the most competitive hockey league on the planet.”

 Bill Burniston, Carolina Hurricanes Head Strength & Conditioning Coach, said of the new Firstbeat partnership:

 “Currently we use subjective data to measure and manage player workloads.
 Using Firstbeat, we hope to get a more accurate assessment of workload by measuring internal load objectively.
 In addition, we hope to develop better recovery protocols based off HRV readings.”